Arthur2109/Rubicks-Cube-simulation/README.md

 A rotation is executed according to the following logic :

--extract the face you want to rotate (extract function) -we turn this face (apply rotation function)
+- extract the face you want to rotate (extract function)
+- we turn this face (apply rotation function)
--we change the orientation of the colors
+- we change the orientation of the colors
--we reimplant the face in the rubikub matrix (reimplant function, "inverse" of extract) graphic interface :
+- we reimplant the face in the rubikub matrix (reimplant function, "inverse" of extract) graphic interface :
--display in the console the new rubikub matrix.
+- display in the console the new rubikub matrix.
 It is a rubikub pattern displayed as if it was completely unfolded.

 ---ADAPTATION OF THE CODE TO FREECAD FOR THE GRAPHIC INTERFACE IN 3D:---